 Much like hyenas, gnolls will happily steal and eat the kills made by other predators.
 It’s very feasible that, in the wake of slaying a dragon or other gargantuan monster, heroes may find an area infested with gnolls who have arrived to feast on the decaying flesh.
 There have even been stories of gnolls digging up graveyards to lick the marrow out of long-rotten corpse bones.

 Gnolls cut an imposing figure.
 Each one typically stands somewhere between six and eight feet tall, although they have slim, wiry frames, and seeing a musclebound gnoll is rare.
 Their movements, compared to humans at least, seem unnaturally quick.

 A gnoll’s face strongly resembles a hyena, with a long snout, jagged teeth, and piercing yellow eyes.
-Gnolls tend towards having grey to greenish skin beneath fur that ranges from browns and muddy yellows to oranges and even jet black.
+Gnolls tend toward having grey to greenish skin beneath fur that ranges from browns and muddy yellows to oranges and even jet black.

 Many of them, like hyenas, have spots and stripes.
 A gnoll’s coloration tends to be a mark of their particular clan or pack.
 The gnoll’s silhouette is also defined by a crest of hair rising up their back which stands on end when they are excited or afraid.

-Some gnolls are more closely touched by Yeenoghu’s grace than others, developing demonic mutations like razor sharp claws, blood red eyes, and fiery orange spots on black fur.
+Some gnolls are more closely touched by Yeenoghu’s grace than others, developing demonic mutations like razor-sharp claws, blood-red eyes, and fiery orange spots on black fur.

 While first edition D&D (Issue #63 of Dragon Magazine to be specific) painted gnolls as a deeply patriarchal, heavily misogynistic society, by 4th edition, that perception had changed.
 Gnoll society in modern D&D is egalitarian to the point where the distinction between the sexes has more or less disappeared.